gmc-norr/st2-seqdata/README.md

 Furthermore, the following keys must be defined in the key-value store:

 - `service_user`: username that the pack should act as when accessing data
-- `service_password`: password for the service user
+- `service_keyfile`: the path to the private ssh key that should be used for authentication

 ## Actions